Bhubaneswar Covid-19 update: 50 positive cases registered in 24 hours

 Bhubaneswar: 50 new cases of Covid-19 were detected in Odisha’s capital city Bhubaneswar in the last 24 hours.

+The recovered patients are being discharged from various facilities across the state, informed the Health department through its official Twitter handle.

+According to the H&FW department of the state, the highest recoveries were made in Sundargarh (37 cases) followed by Khordha (34) and Sambalpur (29).

-Odisha has reported 174 new covid-19 positive cases for September 2.
-The Covid-19 cases included 13 positives between 0-18 years, informed the Information and Public Relations Department.
+Odisha has reported 328 new covid-19 positive cases for September 6.
+The Covid-19 cases included 74 positives between 0-18 years, informed Information and Public Relations Department (I & PR Department, Odisha).

-Out of the total cases, 102 cases are quarantine cases while the rest 72 cases are local contacts.
-The majority of the positive cases were reported from Khurda (55).
-Similarly, Cuttack reported 20 positive cases.
+Out of the total cases, 192 cases are quarantine cases while the rest 136 cases are local contacts.
+The majority of the positive cases were reported from Sundargarh (61), followed by Khurda (54) and Nayagarh (49).
+Similarly, Cuttack has reported 31 Covid positive cases.

-Update on newly detected #COVID19 cases in the last 24hrs under the BMC area on